FAQ:

 Q. Is Robert Pearson primarily a composer or is he really a writer?
 A person can't be a professional author and a professional composer, right?

 On this subject, Pearson has said, "It is a great burden to be the kind of person who coins new 'isms.'
 Many modern artists do it, some do it seriously, and many more artists do it as a type of joke.
-The fact that there are some people who do it seriously and have a type of grandiose delusion about the importance of what they are doing."
+The fact that there are some people who do it seriously and do not have a type of grandiose delusion about the importance of what they are doing.
+There are others, the kind who are more the consiracy theory types, who do it and they think they are going to change everyone around them.
+I am actually writing a book on this type of individual."

 Q. Can I get Robert Pearson to speak at my group (college, church, institute)?

 A. Yes.
 Robert Pearson has done professional consulting since 1994, and understands well the professional environment, having owned ParaMind Brainstorming Software since 1992.
-Pearson currently consults, gives talks and participates in forums on the subject of creativity in business, software related issues such as end-use, and positive cash-flow business model consulting in the software and other industries, and religion and mental health issues.
+Pearson currently consults, gives talks and participates in forums on the subject of creativity in business, software related issues such as end-use, and futurism.

-Q. The area of religious extremism is in the news today quite often, with the problem with terrorism, cults and lone individuals who go crazy in the name of religion and commit a crime.
+Q. The area of religious extremism is in the news today quite often, with the problem with terrorism, cults and lone individuals who in the name of religion commit a crime.
 How can Pearson's book, "Hyperreligiousity: Identifying and Overcoming Religious Dysfunction" help this situation?

 Like the book on hallucinations in religious practice, the book actually has to be read to be understood.
 It is like a type of medicine for the person whose religion has caused them little more than pain and dysfunction.
-The book at once acknowledges the good that religion does and prevents it from doing any more harm in the person who is suspectible to the voices in the world that seek for people to become religious extremists.
-These voices are just as present in North America as they are in Iran or Pakistan.
+The book at once acknowledges the good that religion does and helps prevent dysfunctional religion from doing any more harm.
+It helps the resistant populations of psychology, those who do not believe in the Western psychological model yet could be greatly helped if they could find a compassionate and sympathetic therapist.
+Those who are suspectible to the voices in the world that seek for people to become religious extremists.
+These voices are just as present in North America as they are in Iraq or Pakistan.

 Q. Robert Pearson writes about a lot of spiritual subjects, exactly what are his spiritual beliefs?

 A. After many years of making himself a personal laboratory for spiritual beliefs, around 1989 at the age of 26 Pearson realized he should center his beliefs on a worldview that had a common acceptance amoung people and helped simplify a lot of abstract concepts.
 Pearson was raised Christian and at age 15 started reading Eastern philosophy and meditating.
 By age 18, he felt these ideas were not really helping him and for a while he came back to Christianity.
-By 23, he picked up the various Eastern and esoteric worldviews again but three years later again rededicated himself to more basic Christian ideas, that are influenced by self-discipline techniques influenced by studies of Gurdjieff, Yoga and other influences.
-These latter influences do not influence his basic theology, which could be called Judeo-Christian.
-He believes in the value of all religions as long as those religions believe in benevolence and are accepting of others.
-He finds it interesting that atheism, New Age and even Eastern Religions can be as intolerant in their own ways as they believe Christianity and Islam are.
+By 23, he picked up the various Eastern and esoteric worldviews again but three years later again rededicated himself to more basic Christian ideas.
+He believes that religious ideas have hundreds of different subcomponents, and that the simple tend to not see the different subcompents.
+This is why someone who is a biblical Christian can do something like physical yoga, yet another biblical Christian might thinking doing physical yoga can lead to demonic possession.
+Pearon still practices self-discipline techniques influenced by studies of Maurice Nicoll's work, Yoga and other influences, but these only focus on psychology and not their worldviews.
+These latter influences do not influence his basic theology and Christology, which is Judeo-Christian.
+Pearson sees two basic worldviews of religious people, those that are Messianic (basically, Christian) and those that focus more on the ideas of many teachers whom these people believe to be essentially of equal value to Jesus.
+Pearson would fall into the former category of believing in the supremecy of Jesus Christ and the Messianic role of Christ's death on the cross for our sins.
+It's important to recognize that even modern greats like Stravinksy, Dali, Kandinsky, Hugo Ball, Arvo Part, T.S.
+Elliott, and many others considered themselves Christian.
+Many others, when you study their biographies, even someone like Eric Satie, had profound reverence for Christ.
+Pearson finds it interesting that some adherents of atheism, New Age and even Eastern Religions can be as intolerant in their ways as they believe Christianity and Islam are.